GLOBAL FORGIVENESS DAY

 A University of Wisconsin study regarding forgiveness found forgiving people suffered less from certain illnesses.
 On the other hand, less forgiving people suffered a higher number of health problems.
 Withholding forgiveness causes stress, which can lead to physical symptoms like – anxiety, high blood pressure, and depression.
 Holding onto forgiveness may cause negative emotions and problems with anger and frustration.

-Forgiveness is described as pardoning someone after an offense and includes letting go of feelings of resentment or anger.
+Forgiveness is described as pardoning someone after an offense.
+It also includes letting go of feelings of resentment or anger.
 Taken from financial accounting, the term means no longer requiring a payback.

 “Forgiveness is not always easy.
 At times, it feels more painful than the wound we suffered, to forgive the one that inflicted it.
 And yet, there is no peace without forgiveness.”
 Marianne Williamson